 T-Mobile also uses its RCS implementation via the feature Advanced Messaging, but again, this is not Universal Profile.
 As of June 2018, T-Mobile supports Universal Profile 1.0, which it's slowly rolling out to devices.
 The Samsung Galaxy S7 and S7 Edge were first in line.

 With Universal Profile 1.0, users get some features such as larger file transfer and 100 participants group chats, but this is limited between T-Mobile subscribers.
-T-Mobile is working with Google to implement newer Universal Profile standards soon, but as of May 2019, it hasn't implemented a global connection.
-T-Mobile also confirmed that the Google Pixel 3a, 3a XL, Samsung Galaxy S10, S10+, and S10e wouldn't get RCS at launch.
+T-Mobile is working with Google to implement newer Universal Profile standards soon, but as of Nov.
+2019, it hasn't implemented a global connection.
+T-Mobile also confirmed that the Google Pixel 4 and 4 XL won't have RCS at launch.

 - Phones: Samsung Galaxy S7, S7 Edge, S7 Metro-variance, S8, S8+, S8 Active, S8 Metro-variance, Note 8, Note 9, and OnePlus 6T